dsorrentino/director-tools/README.md

   - Takes a snapshot of the VM at completion
   - Copies all logs into the logs directory

-After this script finishes, you need to login to the Undercloud VM and subscribe it to somewhere before continuing.

 Script: undercloud_configure.sh
+Description: This script will configure the VM to install the Director packages.
+The VM may or may not have been created
+             by the undercloud_create_vm.sh script.
+If it was not created by that script, ensure you've configured the environment/undercloud.env by hand for the following variables:

+             UNDERCLOUD_IP
+             UNDERCLOUD_USER
+             UNDERCLOUD_USER_PW

 Functions:
   - Copies SSH key to the Undercloud user
   - Creates the images and templates directory in the Undercloud user home directory